 Michigan Insurance Coverage for Ride-Sharing Services

-Uber lLft Michigan Insurance RequirementsMichigan is a no-fault state, so there are a lot of gray areas as to whether Michigan auto insurance coverage will extend to Ride-Sharing drivers and passengers.
-Most Ride-sharing companies’ coverage is secondary to the driver’s policy.
-Michigan auto insurance companies do not provide insurance coverage for personal autos while in service for ride-sharing services.
+Michigan is a no-fault state which means there are certain uncertainties when it comes to Michigan auto insurance coverage for ride-sharing drivers and passengers.
+Most ride-sharing companies’ coverage is secondary to the driver’s policy.
+Personal auto insurance companies in Michigan do not provide coverage for vehicles that are being used for ride-sharing services.

 Michigan Updates Law for Ride-Sharing Drivers

-March 21, 2017, Michigan legislature clarified requirements for Ride-Sharing Drivers.
-The state will now regulate Ride-Sharing services the same way as limousine and taxicab carriers.
+March 21, 2017, the Michigan legislature clarified requirements for Ride-Sharing Drivers.
+The state will now regulate Ride-Sharing services in the same way as limousine and taxicab carriers.
 The new law requires all drivers to carry:

 Michigan law requires these safety requirements for ride-sharing drivers.

-• All drivers must undergo extensive background checks.
+- All drivers must undergo extensive background checks.

-• Vehicles must have regular inspections.
+- Vehicles must have regular inspections.

-• Ride-sharing companies cannot hire drivers with multiple moving violations, major driving violations, a felony conviction, or who are on the National Sex Offender Registry.
+- Ride-sharing companies cannot hire drivers with multiple moving violations, major driving violations, a felony conviction, or who are on the National Sex Offender Registry.

-• Before riding, passengers must see a photo of their driver and the vehicle’s license plate number.
+- Before riding, passengers must see a photo of their driver and the vehicle’s license plate number.

-• Drivers on the National Sex Offender Public Website; or have a felony conviction within the last five years.
+- Drivers on the National Sex Offender Public Website or have a felony conviction within the last five years.

 Ride-sharing services provide auto insurance coverage in three sections:

-• Not Logged In: Personal Driving: No insurance provided by any of the services.
+- Not Logged In: Personal Driving: No insurance provided by any of the services.
 Their insurance policy only covers drivers.

-• Logged In & Waiting For Ride Request:
+- Logged In & Waiting For Ride Request:

 Lyft provides (Contingent liability coverage with 50/100/25 limits provides secondary coverage that pays only for losses not covered by the driver’s policy).

-UberX provides (Contingent liability coverage with 50/100/25 limits provides secondary coverage that pays only for losses not covered by the driver’s policy).
+Uber provides (Contingent liability coverage with 50/100/25 limits provides secondary coverage that pays only for losses not covered by the driver’s policy).

-• En Route To Pick Up Passengers or Driving Passengers:
+3. En Route To Pick Up Passengers or Driving Passengers:

-UberX provides Contingent liability coverage with 50/100/25 limits provides secondary coverage that pays only for losses not covered by the driver’s policy.
+- Uber provides liability coverage with 50/100/25 limits, which is secondary coverage that pays only for losses not covered by the driver’s policy.

 Michigan Auto Insurance ride-sharing coverage options may be available.